On the net reproduction rate of continuous structured populations with distributed states at birth: Introduction

-Then we established conditions which guarantee that there exists a $P_*$ such that $\mathcal{A}_{P_*}$ has eigenvalue $0$ with a corresponding unique po\-si\-ti\-ve eigenvector.
+Then one needs to establish conditions which guarantee that there exists a $P_*$ such that $\mathcal{A}_{P_*}$ has eigenvalue $0$ with a corresponding unique po\-si\-ti\-ve eigenvector.
 (See also \cite{CS} where this approach was employed in case of a cyclin-structured cell population model.)
-To this end, we established that $\mathcal{A}_{P}$ is the generator of a positive and irreducible (under some mild condition on $\beta$) semigroup.
+To this end, we established that $\mathcal{A}_{P}$ is the generator of a positive and irreducible (under some mild condition on $\beta$, see later in Section 3) semigroup.
 In \cite{FGH} we also established that the semigroup generated by $\mathcal{A}_P$ is eventually compact, which implies that the Spectral Mapping Theorem holds true, and the spectrum of $\mathcal{A}_P$ may contain only isolated eigenvalues of finite algebraic multiplicity (see e.g. \cite{NAG}).
-It then follows that the spectral bound is a dominant (real) eigenvalue $\lambda_P=s\left(\mathcal{A}_P\right)$ of geometric multiplicity one with a corresponding po\-si\-ti\-ve eigenvector \cite[Chapter 9]{CH}.
+It then follows that the spectral bound is a dominant (real) eigenvalue $\lambda_P=s\left(\mathcal{A}_P\right)$ of geometric multiplicity one with a corresponding po\-si\-ti\-ve eigenvector, see e.g. \cite[Chapter 9]{CH}.
 Finally, we established conditions which imply that there exist a $P^+\in (0,\infty)$ such that the spectral bound $s(\mathcal{A}_{P^+})$ is negative and therefore the dominant eigenvalue $\lambda_{P^+}=s(\mathcal{A}_{P^+})$ is also negative; and a $P^-\in (0,\infty)$ such that this dominant eigenvalue $\lambda_{P^-}= s(\mathcal{A}_{P^-})$ is positive.
-Then it follows from standard perturbation results on eigenvalues (see e.g.~\cite{K}) that there exists a zero eigenvalue.
+Then it follows from standard perturbation results on eigenvalues (see e.g.~\cite{K}) that there exists a zero eigenvalue, and there is a corresponding positive eigenvector, which then is normalised to obtain a positive steady state.